NHERI-SimCenter/BRAILS/docs/common/user_manual/usage/preparedata.rst

     GoogleMapAPIKey = "replace this with your key"

-2. Prepare a list of building addresses in csv format
+Prepare a list of building addresses in csv format
 -------------------------------------------------------

-For example, Atlantic_Cities_Addrs.csv looks like Figure :numref:`address_list`.
+For example, Atlantic_Cities_Addrs.csv looks like :numref:`address_list`.

-.. _address_list
+.. _address_list:

 .. figure:: ../../../images/addressList.png
 	:align: center